MicrosoftDocs/azure-dev-docs/articles/ai/includes/evaluations-procedure.md

 > All GitHub accounts can use Codespaces for up to 60 hours free each month with 2 core instances.
 For more information, see [GitHub Codespaces monthly included storage and core hours](https://docs.github.com/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#monthly-included-storage-and-core-hours-for-personal-accounts).

 1. Start the process to create a new GitHub Codespace on the `main` branch of the [`Azure-Samples/ai-rag-chat-evaluator`](https://github.com/Azure-Samples/ai-rag-chat-evaluator) GitHub repository.
-1. Right-click on the following button, and select _Open link in new window_ in order to have both the development environment and the documentation available at the same time.
+1. To display the development environment and the documentation available at the same time, right-click on the following button, and select _Open link in new window_.

     [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Azure-Samples/ai-rag-chat-evaluator)

-1. On the **Create codespace** page, review the codespace configuration settings and then select **Create new codespace**
+1. On the **Create codespace** page, review the codespace configuration settings, and then select **Create new codespace**

     :::image type="content" source="../media/get-started-app-chat-evaluations/github-create-codespace.png" alt-text="Screenshot of the confirmation screen before creating a new codespace.":::